Audio-Project-Workgroup/granular_synth/README.md

 ## Quick Start Guide

-*Granade is in active development.
-Some features shown may not be fully implemented yet.*
+*Granade is a working granular synthesizer with room for future development.
+Some interface elements may not yet be fully functional.*

 #### Audio Input Sources